fivetran/dbt_snapchat_ads_source/README.md

   snapchat_ads__ad_squad_hourly_passthrough_metrics: ['the', 'list', 'of', 'metric', 'columns', 'to', 'include'] # from snapchat_ads.ad_squad_hourly_report
   snapchat_ads__campaign_hourly_report_passthrough_metrics: ['the', 'list', 'of', 'metric', 'columns', 'to', 'include'] # from snapchat_ads.campaign_hourly_report
 ```
+> Please ensure you use due diligence when adding metrics to these models which will be summed upon aggregation.
+The metrics added by default have been vetted by the Fivetran team maintaining this package for accuracy.
+You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate.
 ### Change the source table references
 If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable:
 > IMPORTANT: See this project's [`dbt_project.yml`](https://github.com/fivetran/dbt_snapchat_ads_source/blob/main/dbt_project.yml) variable declarations to see the expected names.